Microsoft OneNote - Your Digital Notebook!

 OneNote is an idea processor, a digital notebook, and an information organizer -- sort of like an "elephant" - it remembers everything!
 Many people find OneNote indispensable once they start using it and we hope you will too!

-You can quickly organize your lesson plans, or capture meeting notes, brainstorming sessions, ideas and thoughts, audio from discussions, video from interviews, diagrams and other things using the keyboard, the pen on a Tablet PC, or the audio/video recording capabilities in OneNote.
+Instructors can quickly organize lesson plans and students can quickly organize class notes or use OneNote as a personal "portfolio".
+You can capture meeting notes, brainstorming sessions, ideas and thoughts, audio from discussions, video from interviews, diagrams and other things using the keyboard, the pen on a Tablet PC, or the audio/video recording capabilities in OneNote.

 Collaboration with others is easy using a "shared notebook" in Office 365.
 A shared notebook is a great way to see what information group members have gathered, what files and notes are available as sources, and what action items remain to work on.
 What's more . . . when notebooks are stored in Office 365 online, they can be easily synched on multiple devices so you'll have your digital content wherever you are!

 - Creating new Notebooks, then creating sections and pages within your notebooks to organize your information your way!

 - Using Drag and Drop techniques to quickly reorganize your notebooks

 - Taking notes of many types and pasting pictures into your notes